-This article looks at obtaining an Authorised Electronic Money Institution (e-money) or Authorised Payment Institution license in Ireland.
-If you are planning upon offering payment services such as issuing debit cards, money transfer service, merchant services or electronic wallets and prepaid cards, you will need to apply with the Irish regulator, namely, the Central Bank of Ireland, before you can offer such services.
+This article looks at obtaining an Electronic Money Institution / EMI / E-money or Payment Institution license in Ireland.
+If you are planning upon offering payment services such as issuing debit cards, money transfer services, merchant services or electronic wallets and prepaid cards, you will need to apply with the Irish regulator, namely, the Central Bank of Ireland, before you can offer such services.

 PSD aims to promote innovation within the payments sector.
 Furthermore, it aims to improve protection for consumers and make payments both safer and more secure.